C4ptainCrunch/thesis/source/index.rst

 Implementation of the tree representation
 -----------------------------------------

 We just saw that Awale can be represented as a tree where each node represents a state of the game and edges represent actions of the players.
-As many alorithms use this tree representation, we implement it in Python by inheriting from the :code:`Game()` class previously defined so that a state can hold references to its parent and children.
+As many algorithms use this tree representation, we implement it in Python by inheriting from the :code:`Game()` class previously defined so that a state can hold references to its parent and children.